-The errors in the test used by the Administrative Law Judge to establish whether a prima facie case of age discrimination existed are harmless, given the Administrative Law Judge's conclusions that even if Petitioner had established a prima facie case of discrimination, Respondent produced evidence of a legitimate nondiscriminatory reason for terminating Petitioner's employment, and there was no evidence that this explanation was a pretext for unlawful discrimination.
-Recommended Order, ¶ 45 through ¶ 49.
+The errors in the test used by the Administrative Law Judge to establish whether a prima facie case of age discrimination existed are harmless, given the Administrative Law Judge's conclusion that Petitioner did not establish that she suffered an adverse employment action.
+Recommended Order, $\P$ 60.

 In modifying these conclusions of law of the Administrative Law Judge, we conclude: (1) that the conclusions of law being modified are conclusions of law over which the Commission has substantive jurisdiction, namely conclusions of law stating what must be demonstrated to establish a prima facie case of unlawful discrimination under the Florida Civil Rights Act of 1992; (2) that the reason the modifications are being made by the Commission is that the conclusions of law as stated run contrary to previous Commission decisions on the issue; and (3) that in making these modifications the conclusions of law being substituted are as or more reasonable than the conclusions of law which have been rejected.
-See, Section 120.57(1)(1), Florida Statutes (2014).
+See, section 120.57(1)(1), Florida Statutes (2020).
+We recognize that based on Article V, section 21 of the Florida Constitution, the Administrative Law Judge is not required to defer to the Commission's interpretation of section 760.10, Florida Statutes; however, the Commission has final order authority, and pursuant to section 120.57(1)(1), Florida Statutes, the Commission may reject or modify conclusions of law over which it has substantive jurisdiction.